Top 10 Books

 Year: 1994

 I can’t quite explain why I love this series so much, but I keep coming back to it.
-It’s a great coming-of-age story set in space - essentially the sci-fi equivalent of Master and Commander, with a young officer thrust into impossible situations and forced to grow up fast.
-Nicholas Seafort is flawed, sometimes frustratingly so, but that’s what makes his journey compelling.
-The first and fourth books in the series are particular standouts.
-Another serious contender for my most re-read novel - there’s something about Feintuch’s spare, direct prose and moral complexity that keeps pulling me back.
+Essentially the sci-fi equivalent of Master and Commander, with a young officer thrust into impossible situations and forced to grow up fast.
+Nicholas Seafort is flawed, sometimes frustratingly so, but that’s what makes the journey worth following.
+The first and fourth books are the standouts.
+Feintuch’s prose is spare and direct and somehow it just gets under your skin.

 There is no pity in the endless night, no mercy in infinite space.
 We do not belong there.
 Not now, not ever—unless one man summons the unbreakable will and unyielding discipline to survive the dark, silent hell he lives to challenge…